neuertlab/TrueSpot-ReferenceData/Documentation.md

 `test_prep_rsfish_230126.m` also generates some other code for job submission scripts that allows it to modify existing job scripts to pick up where they left off if the jobs time out before RS-FISH creates output callsets for all thresholds to test.
 This was a recurring problem, but this again isn't exactly an issue with RS-FISH itself as it's not really how it was intended to be used.

-### Spot Calling & Fitting -- DeepBlink
+### Spot Calling & Fitting -- deepBlink
-DeepBlink prediction was also performed on the cluster with parallel jobs for image channels.
-DeepBlink, like Big-FISH, is a python tool, so it also needed its own virtual environment for running.
+deepBlink prediction was also performed on the cluster with parallel jobs for image channels. deepBlink, like Big-FISH, is a python tool, so it also needed its own virtual environment for running.

 ```
 module load GCCcore/.10.2.0